zalando/gulp-check-unused-css/README.md

             globals: [ [ 'ignore', /^custom-/ ] ]
         }));

-Or you define a module that exports this array and require it:
+Or you can define a module that exports this array and require it:

     // custom-global.js
     module.exports = [ 'ignore', /^custom-/ ];